paul-data-science/Udacity_Data_Engineering_Capstone/README.md

 10) count - Used for summary statistics

-###### U.S. City Demographic Data comes from OpenSoft in csv file format and will be converted to json.
+###### U.S. City Demographic Data comes from OpenSoft in csv file.
 We will use the following records:

 1) City (USA)